getify/You-Dont-Know-JS/scope-closures/apA.md

 Combine that with the fact that `const` (and `let`) are supposed to be used in blocks, and blocks are supposed to be short, and you have a really small area of your code where a `const` declaration is even applicable.
 A `const` on line 1 of your ten-line block only tells you something about the next nine lines.
 And the thing it tells you is already obvious by glancing down at those nine lines: the variable is never on the left-hand side of an `=`; it's not re-assigned.

 That's it, that's all `const` really does.
 Other than that, it's not very useful.
-Stacked up against to the significant confusion of value vs. assignment immutability, `const` loses a lot of its luster.
+Stacked up against the significant confusion of value vs. assignment immutability, `const` loses a lot of its luster.

 A `let` (or `var`!) that's never re-assigned is already behaviorally a "constant", even though it doesn't have the compiler guarantee.
 That's good enough in most cases.